 - Make sure to sift the dry ingredients before adding them to the wet ingredients.
 This will remove any lumps of cocoa powder in your brownies.

 Homemade Fudgy Brownies

 - 1 cup (230 grams) unsalted butter, melted and slightly cooled

 - 2 and ¼ cups (450 grams) granulated sugar

 - 4 large eggs room temperature*

 - 1 cup (85 grams) unsweetened cocoa powder

 - 1 cup (125 grams) all-purpose flour (spooned & leveled)

 - ½ teaspoon salt

-- In a large mixing bowl, whisk together the melted butter and sugar until well combined, then mix in the eggs and vanilla extract until fully combined.
-Sift in the cocoa powder, flour, and salt and continue whisking until just combined, scraping down the sides of the bowl as needed.
+- In a large mixing bowl, whisk together the melted butter and sugar until well combined, then whisk in the eggs and vanilla extract until fully combined.
+Sift in the cocoa powder, flour, and salt and continue whisking until just combined, stopping to scrape down the sides of the bowl as needed.